 By default, investment portfolios are not leveraged.
-However, for investors who are comfortable with a higher risk, we offer the possibility to invest with a 3X leverage, that is 33.33% own funds and 66.66% debt.
+However, for investors who are comfortable with a higher risk, we offer the possibility to invest with a 4X leverage, that is 25% own funds and 75% debt.
+The max. leverage will ultimately depend on the information given on the suitability and appropriateness test filled in the registration process.

 Once activated, the leverage cannot be deactivated.
 Please do not activate it if you are not completely clear on how it works.